salilab/imp/doc/installation.md

     sudo port install boost cmake swig-python

   to install the needed libraries and tools.
-When installing HDF5 with MacPorts, be sure to install \c hdf5-18 (version 1.8), rather than the older \c hdf5 (version 1.6.9).
+When installing HDF5 with MacPorts, be sure to install `hdf5-18` (version 1.8), rather than the older `hdf5` (version 1.6.9).
 - or [Fink](http://www.finkproject.org/)

 ### Mac OS X 10.5 and 10.6